ArcherOfLegend/LiveReload/README.md

 # LiveReload

-A Program for UMVC3 that allows modders to LiveReload without needing to reset back to CSS.
+A mod meant that allows users to live reload their modded files, perfect for character/stage modders who dont wanna go back to CSS.

+The reload function only works in training mode, just press pause and select continue and the program will reload the files.

+Credit Gneiss for the CE script that made this possible and EternalYoshi for helping me debug my code.